 One perfect time for creating income streams is when you’re in college.
 You can be one among the many young people who are already doing it.

+The list includes both online part-time student jobs and working in real life.
 Most of the money-making ideas listed here can be executed during your free time.
-And some even give you a chance to work from anywhere, whether it’s your room or somewhere else on-campus.
+Some even give you a chance to work from anywhere, whether it’s your room or somewhere else on campus.

 Here are 27 ways to earn money while studying in college: